 Pro Surfer Jamie O’Brien and his cadre represent Catchsurf’s Beater, Odysea, JOB Pro Model boards.
 Semi-pro surfer and all round cool dude Ben Gravy, represent Wave Bandit along with signature models as well.

-This is why you won’t see Wave Bandit foam surfboards feature on their US site, and instead are sold through Amazon.
+This is why you won’t see Wave Bandit foam surfboards feature on Catchsurf’s US site, and they are instead sold through Amazon.
 For some strange reason Wave Bandit does feature on Catch Surf’s UK site.

 There is nothing untoward with this bifurcated business strategy.
 In fact, it’s considered to be an excellent marketing strategy, and you’ll find it in most business text books.
 Yes, brands have been offering different pricing tiers to their customers for as long as marketing has existed.
 In Catch Surfs there is not much fundamentally different the Wave Bandit soft top surfboards and the Odysea line.

 Catch Surf however wish to target intermediate/advanced surfers with their Odysea line and offer up the Wave Bandit to beginners.
 Now that we have established the origins of Wave Bandit, let’s take a look at what their soft top surfboard range offers.